 Lights, Camera, Action!
 There's a reason that lights are called first.
-Without professional lighting, plays would be in the dark, concerts would be boring and this course wouldn't exist.
+Without professional lighting, plays would be in the dark, cameras won't work well, concerts would be boring and this course wouldn't exist.

 In this class, students will learn the basics of lighting design as it relates to the stage and live performances.
 Lighting is more complex than you think.
-A good lighting designer uses all her tools to take the production to the next level.
+A good lighting designer uses all available tools to take the production to the next level.